Generate Laravel Code Using Artisan Command – Short Blueprint Guide

 This will create a new draft.yml file with sections for where to put the models and controllers.

-For instance, here’s a sample of syntax to generate components for blog website.
+For instance, here’s a sample of syntax to generate components for a blog website.

 models: